-A State of California licensed doctor, or other licensed medical professional, such as a nurse, psychiatrist, psychologist, or a social service professional must provide a certification of the need for additional bedrooms as a reasonable accommodation for a family member with disabilities.
-The health professional must explain why the extra bedroom is necessary to provide a reasonable accommodation for the disabled family member.
+A licensed doctor or other health care professional with expertise related to the condition of the client, such as a nurse, psychiatrist, psychologist, or a social service professional must provide a certification of the need for additional bedrooms as a reasonable accommodation for a family member with disabilities.
+The health care professional must explain why the extra bedroom is necessary to provide a reasonable accommodation for the disabled family member.
 SDHC will only require information necessary to determine the need for an additional bedroom and not to determine the nature of the disability.